JHSchlegel/mechinterp-diffusion/README.md

 #### 5b.
 Extract Activations for Probing

-Next, extract the latent activations for the prompt dataset you just created.
+Next, extract the latent activations for the prompt dataset we just created.

 ```bash
 cd scripts